-Or watch the video below, where I walk through the workflow and software.
+Or watch the video tutorial below of the workflow and software behind the animation

 3. Conclusions and Analysis

 This data visualization informs our analysis of the history of the New York City grid.
-This analysis helps answer the following question: What can the built environment of Manhattan’s streets reflect about the evolving social and economic priorities of city planners and leaders?
+This analysis reflects on the question: What can the built environment of Manhattan’s streets reflect about the evolving social and economic priorities of city planners and leaders?
 The long phases of urban growth and shifting transportation modes created distinctive road networks in Manhattan.
 The predominance of different forms of transport during each era also prompted changes to the location and dimensions of streets in response.
 Manhattan illustrates the evolution of these road networks over four centuries of near continuous growth.
 A plot can describe a street grid, as well as its builders’ story.
-This paper aims to tell this second plot, a story.
+This paper aims to tell this second plot, a story of urbanism.

 Click here to read the conclusions as part of a working paper

 This project would not have been possible without the support, mentorship, and patience of my parents, Anne and Zemin.
 Nor would this project have been possible without the historical expertise of Columbia University professors Kenneth T. Jackson (History Department) and Gergely Baics (Urban Studies).
 Thanks is also extended to those who reviewed and critiqued this project in its early stages, including Chris Kok, Wright Kennedy, Dan Miller, and the Center for Spatial Research at Columbia’s Department of History.
 Most importantly, I thank my dog ChoiChoi.

 Anyone may reuse or republish this content, so long as credit is provided with the link back to this page.
 If you email [email protected], I will gladly send along the graphics, maps, and source files associated.